octobercms/docs/backend-lists.md

 - [Using list filters](#list-filters)
 - [Extending list behavior](#extend-list-behavior)

 `List behavior` is a controller modifier used for easily adding a record list to a page.
 The behavior provides the sortable and searchable list with optional links on its records.

 List behavior depends on list [column definitions](#list-columns) and a [model class](../database/model).
 In order to use the list behavior you should add it to the `$implement` field of the controller class.
-Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.
+Also, the `$listConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.

     namespace Acme\Blog\Controllers;